Published on Dec 09, 2016 and last reviewed on Nov 10, 2022 - 4 min read

 Infant's Cradle Cap:

-Many babies develop this type of rash on their scalp, and this condition typically decreases by 6 to 12 months of age.
-Till that time, to reduce the rashes, the following things can help.
+Many babies develop this type of rash on their scalp, and this condition typically decreases by six to 12 months of age.
+Until then, the following things can help reduce the rashes.

 Daily shampooing with baby shampoo will help in softening the flakes or scales.
 Once the scale starts softening, gentle brushing will remove the scales.